The New Yorker.

 d.
 Some doctors belong to medical groups which have affiliated with a large corporation, such as the Robert Wood Johnson Barnabas Health.
 This company, based in New Brunswick, has been striving to access patients from Monmouth County and they have their eyes on our area including Ocean Grove and Fort Monmouth.

-What you are seeing is corporate takeover of healthcare in communities,
+What you are seeing is corporate takeover of healthcare in communities.
+It’s been awhile since I have heard the name “regional healthcare planning.”

-One urology group in Ocean has affiliated with RWJBarnabus Health.
+One medical group in Ocean has affiliated with RWJBarnabus Health and resigned from Jersey Shore.
 As a result, they do not go to Jersey Shore even if you are brought there as an emergency.
 And if you live in Ocean Grove and need surgery you will be sent to Monmouth Hospital by that group.
-Taking such decisions out of the patient’s hands is not in the patient’s best interest.
+Taking such decisions out of the patient’s hands is not in the patient’s best interest and there is a glaring conflict of interest interfering with quality care.

 And take a look at who is billing your insurance company for your care.
-Look at our EOB’s (explanation of benefits.)
+Look at your EOB’s (explanation of benefits.)
+Are some doctors billing who never actually showed up at the hospital, relying instead on covering house staff who are not fully trained or poorly trained.
+This is obscene, and Medicare should investigate.

 Some practices use scribes to take care of the chart work freeing up the doctor.
-But are scribe notes trustworthy?
+But are such chart notes trustworthy?
+You can read those scribed notes, but unless you are a physician you won’t be able to judge the result very well.
+Ideally the doctor should create the chart notes.

-If there is a consultant involved, request a copy of the report.
+If there is a consultant involved, request a copy of the consultation report.

-The use of “My Chart” apps has advantages, but they will text or email you repeatedly and pressure you to keep responding in the face of lab reports, chart notes, ratings, appointments, reminders, instructions, billing, etc, and I find that badgering to be oppressive.
-And it often leaves it up to you to review reports when you may find that to be difficult.
+The use of “My Chart” apps has advantages, but they will text or email you repeatedly and pressure you to keep responding to their electronic messages, and I find that badgering to be oppressive.

 g.
-Watch for manipulative marketing such as the billboard in Red Bank which says that Monmouth Hospital is one of America’s best.
+Watch for manipulative marketing such as the billboard in Red Bank which says that Monmouth Hospital is one of America’s best “teaching hospitals.”
 Or the cynical use of the term “university hospital.”
 Be aware that the best interests of patients may not be the top priority by your providers who may become more “mad men” than physicians.

 h.
 Watch your billing.
 The hospitals are now beginning to bill you or alert you on line for services you haven’t yet received.
 Make sure that they have all your insurance documentation.
 For example if you have Medicare, make sure that they know your secondary coverage.